saberland/saber/website/pages/docs/routing.md

 ## Reference local pages

-You can use `<a>` element to reference local pages by filename:
+You can use the `<a>` element to reference local pages by filename:

 ```vue
 <a href="./about.md">About</a>
 ```

-..is converted to:
+...is converted to:

 ```html
 <saber-link to="/about.html">About</saber-link>